wfraser/csvsel/README.md

 Comparisons are done as follows:

 * string vs string: ordinal string comparison
-* string vs dbl: string is parsed to double, then numeric comparison
+* string vs float: string is parsed to double, then numeric comparison
-* string vs num: string is parsed to long, then numeric comparison
+* string vs int: string is parsed to int (long), then numeric comparison
-* dbl vs num: num is upgraded to a dbl, then numeric comparison
+* float vs int: int is upgraded to a float (double-precision), then numeric comparison
-* dbl vs dbl, and num vs num: numeric comparison
+* float vs float, and int vs int: numeric comparison

 If a string to double or string to long conversion fails, the numeric value of the string is zero.